ashwin1111/url-shortener-app/README.md

 # [URL Shortener](https://urlll.xyz)

 Simple URL shortener!
-URL shortener allows to reduce long links from Facebook, YouTube, Twitter, Linked In and top sites on the Internet, just paste the long URL and click the Shorten URL button.
-On the next screen, copy the shortened URL and share it on websites, chat and e-mail.
-Feel free to check the [Live Demo](https://urlll.xyz).
+URL shortener allows to reduce long links from any site on the Internet, just paste the long URL and click the Shorten URL button.
+Copy the shortened URL and share it on websites, chat and e-mail.
+Create collection of mutiple urls like a collection of your personal blogs, etc.., You can also import bookmarks from the [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/urlll/) to the application and create a collection
+Feel free to check the [Live Application](https://urlll.xyz)

-## Tech Stack
+## Stack
 <li>NodeJS - API
 <li>Heroku Postgres - Primary Database
 <li>Redis - Caching
 <li>Angular 9 - Webapp
+<li>Angular 9 - Extension
-<li>Firebase - Angular Deployment
+<li>Firebase - Webapp Deployment
 <li>Heroku - API Deployment
+<li>Mozilla Firefox Add-on Store

 ## Split-up / Modules
 <li>Shorten URL without sign in (Shortened URL will expire in 7 days)